 Undocumented students are not eligible to receive or participate in programs/events that are funded by state or federal grants.
 Further, state and federal laws prohibit Northeastern, as a state agency, from dedicating monetary funds to undocumented students.
 These restrictions lead to two problems: Northeastern’s undocumented students are unable to take full advantage of all the university has to offer; and more importantly, this can underscore feelings of exclusion and isolation.
 Compounded by financial burdens, this increases the likelihood of dropping out altogether, but, we can help.
-The Northeastern’s Financial Aid Office strives to provide services and programs to all Northeastern students in support of their education.
-100% of Northeastern’s talent and merit scholarships do not require U.S. citizenship.
+Northeastern’s Financial Aid Office strives to provide services and programs to all Northeastern students in support of their education.
+100 percent of Northeastern’s talent and merit scholarships do not require U.S. citizenship.
 A total of $1.35 million is available to all qualified students.
-In addition, 96% of NEIU Foundation scholarships ($115,200) do not require U.S. citizenship.
+In addition, 96 percent of NEIU Foundation scholarships ($115,200) do not require U.S. citizenship.

 The Undocumented Student Project Fund